Qolore7/moonshadow/README.md

 IMPORTANT:
 If you use the GOG version of the game, activate all the mods under the **GOG Support** separator

-Make sure the dropdown box on the right is set to `Moonshadow` and press the Run button.
+Make sure the dropdown box on the right is set to `SKSE` and press the Run button.

 You're all set!
 Everything is already configured by default so you can hope right into a new game!